Wheat Forage Options and Considerations

 Windrowing forage wheat in south central Nebraska for processing into wheatlage.
 (Photos by Todd Whitney)

-This spring many Nebraska livestock producers facing low forage supplies may be looking for alternative feed sources.
-Slow spring pasture growth, delayed planting, limited cover crop production, and reduced cool-season plant growth are contributing to reduced forage supplies.
-Given current low wheat prices, some growers are strongly considering harvesting their wheat early for forage and saving forage replacement costs.
+This spring, many Nebraska livestock producers facing low forage supplies may be looking for alternative feed sources.
+Wildfires, drought, slow spring pasture growth, limited cover crop production, and reduced cool-season plant growth are contributing to reduced forage supplies.
+Given current low wheat prices, some growers are strongly considering harvesting their wheat early for forage and to reduce forage replacement costs.

 Wheat forage options can include haying or wheatlage.
 With haying, it’s best to harvest in the late boot stage before heading, particularly if the wheat is not an awnless variety.
-With wheatlage the challenge is that while the need may be pressing, delaying harvest until wheat is at the soft-dough kernel stage may provide greater quantity and quality.
-Almost all wheat/triticale/rye fields are also behind normal growth stage this spring.
-Harvesting for haylage in the next couple of weeks likely will provide dramatically lower field tonnage (biomass) compared to waiting until wheat is at the soft-dough kernel development growth stage.
+With wheatlage, the challenge is that while the need may be pressing, delaying harvest until wheat is at the soft-dough kernel stage may provide greater quantity and quality.
+Almost all wheat/triticale/rye fields are also ahead of normal growth stage this spring.

 Research Comparing Wheatlage Harvest Dates

-This year there is increased pressure for an early spring forage harvest due to slow plant growth during a record cool April and higher cattle feeding numbers.
-However, results from a replicated two-year Nebraska Extension irrigated wheat study north of Bertrand in south central Nebraska may encourage producers to patiently delay their wheat forage harvest.
+Results from a replicated two-year Nebraska Extension irrigated wheat study north of Bertrand in south-central Nebraska may encourage producers to patiently delay their wheat forage harvest till the soft-dough stage.
 Based on the 2016 and 2017 growing seasons, average wheat plant height and dry matter biomass doubled in just six weeks from late April to early June (Table 1).
+With wheat currently in the boot to heading stage in many Nebraska fields and rye in the heading stage, development is at least two weeks to nearly a month ahead of the timings listed below in Table 1.

 Harvest DateGrowth StagePlant Height